sodadata/docs/soda/legacy.md

 ---
 layout: default
-title: Legacy Soda SQL and Soda Spark
+title: Deprecated - Soda SQL and Soda Spark
 description: Soda SQL and Soda Spark were Soda's original OSS tools for monitoring data quality which have been replaced by Soda Core.
 parent: Reference
 redirect_from: